enriquepablo/nlproject/_sources/nl_intro.txt

  #.
 Extend the knowledge base to all its logical consecuences;
  #.
 Query the knowledge base.

-After the fourth (and possibly fifth) steps in this pattern, we can further extend the factset and repeat the cycle of introducing sentences, extending the knowledge base, and querying it, as many times as necessary.
+This would be the simplest pattern of usage of nl.
+After extending the knowledge base and querying it, we may add more sentences to the factset, extend again the knowledge base, and query it, as many times as necessary.
+Also, we can build complex ontologies by importing from other more basic ontologies, through Python_'s import system.

 Introduction to the sentences that we can express in nl
 -------------------------------------------------------